 There is a formal examination at the end of Year 13.
 In Mathematics this consists of four examinations.
-Papers 1 and 2 are both 1.5 hours long and examine the Pure content.
-Paper 3 is also 1.5 hours long and examines Further Statistics.
-Paper 4 is also 1.5 hours long and examines Further Mechanics.
+Papers 1 and 2 are both 1.5 hours long and examine the Core Pure content.
+Paper 3 is also 1.5 hours long and examines Further Statistics 1.
+Paper 4 is also 1.5 hours long and examines Further Mechanics 1.

-- Students will be taught in a variety of ways from formal teaching lessons which help prepare for tackling examination questions to activities and short investigations. - Students will use calculators, computer programmes and a large data set to investigate the topics previously mentioned. - Students are given assessments to assess their skills, knowledge retention and ability to problem solve as the course progresses. - We will also be running formal booster and drop in sessions where students are able to get extra help with their studies.
+- Students will be taught in a variety of ways from formal teaching lessons which help prepare for tackling examination questions to activities and short investigations. - Students will use calculators, computer programmes and a large data set to investigate the topics previously mentioned. - Students are given assessments to assess their skills, knowledge retention and ability to problem solve as the course progresses.